rysharprules/Java-SE17-Exam/README.md

 | Accessing databases using JDBC                                            | \- Create connections, create and execute basic, prepared and callable statements, process query results and control transactions using JDBC API                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | Implementing Localization                                                 | \- Implement localization using locales, resource bundles, parse and format messages, dates, times, and numbers including currency and percentage values                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |

+Candidates are also expected to:

+- Understand the basics of Java Logging API.
+- Use Annotations such as Override, Functionalnterface, Deprecated, SuppressWarnings, and SafeVarargs.
+- Use generics, including wildcards.

 ### Changes

 The following are some of the key changes Oracle has made to the new exam: